 - 1. For the election of directors, those nominees receiving the greatest number of votes at the Annual Meeting shall be deemed elected, even though the nominees may not receive a majority of the votes cast.
 However, as described in "Corporate Governance Majority Vote Requirement", under certain circumstances, nominees who are elected receiving less than a majority vote may be asked to resign; - 2.
-For the approval of amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to, among other things, increase the number of shares available for grant under the plan and make directors of United eligible to participate in the plan, the vote of a majority of all shares of Common Stock outstanding; - 3.
+For the approval of amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to increase the number of shares available for grant under the plan, the vote of a majority of all shares of Common Stock outstanding; - 3.
 For the approval of the advisory "say on pay" resolution supporting the compensation plan for the executive officers, the vote of a majority of the shares voted on the matter; - 4.
 For the ratification of the appointment of Porter Keadle Moore, LLC as independent registered public accountant for 2012, the vote of a majority of the shares voted on the matter; and - 5.
 For any other business at the Annual Meeting, the vote of a majority of the shares voted on the matter, assuming a quorum is present, shall be the act of the shareholders on that matter, unless the vote of a greater number is required by law.